pmfeen/edge-of-stochastic-stability/README.md

   Note: this is too computationally demanding to run on CPU - recommended to run on GPU, e.g. through slurm
   - 150k-step CIFAR-10 run with SGD on an MLP using batch size 8 and learning rate 0.01.
   - Seeds control dataset shuffling (`--dataset-seed`) and parameter initialization (`--init-seed`).
 Stops when the loss is at 1e-5.
-  - This tracks two most important measurements: lambda_max and batch sharpness
+  - This tracks two most important measurements: lambda_max and batch sharpness.
   - The code automatically detects if there is cuda present, and runs on it.
-Use an explicit --cpu switch if you really want to run on cpu
+Use an explicit --cpu switch if you really want to run on cpu.

 - **Uploading results to wandb**
   ```bash